Debra Prinzing

 Slow Flowers Podcast Logo with flowers, recorder and mic

 Thanks so much for joining us today!
-The Slow Flowers Podcast has been downloaded more than 774,000 times by listeners like you.
+The Slow Flowers Podcast is a member-supported endeavor, downloaded more than 825,000 times by listeners like you.
 Thank you for listening, commenting and sharing – it means so much.
 As our movement gains more supporters and more passionate participants who believe in the importance of our domestic cut flower industry, the momentum is contagious.
 I know you feel it, too.

 Long Await; Turning on the Lights; Gaena